FAQs - University fees and financial help

 NO - EU law doesn't exempt you from tuition fees!
 What it does say is that you must be treated the same as a national from the country you want to study in.
 In this case, if German students have to pay tuition fees, you have to as well.

 YES - under EU law, all EU nationals are entitled to use a host country's education system on the same terms as its own nationals.
 This means French nationals must be treated the same as Irish students as regards tuition fees.

-Primarily the British authorities - EU governments have to give the same support to nationals of other EU countries who are permanent residents as to their own nationals.
+Primarily the Spanish authorities - EU governments have to give the same support to nationals of other EU countries who are permanent residents as to their own nationals.
 Permanent residence means 5 years' continuous residence.
-So if you've been living in the UK for 5 years or more on the date your course starts, you'll be eligible for the same maintenance grant as British students.
+So if you've been living in Spain for 5 years or more on the date your course starts, you'll be eligible for the same maintenance grant as Spanish students.

 MAYBE - EU governments aren't obliged to provide grants or loans to students from other EU countries.
 Likewise, they aren't obliged to support their own nationals if they choose to study abroad.